-28 Jan Rio Cinema, Colombo’s iconic movie house at Slave Island
+28 Jan Rio Cinema is Colombo’s Iconic Movie Theater at Slave Island

 Slave Island is perhaps Colombo’s most fascinating neighbourhood with African, Indian, Javanese, Burgher, Moor and Malay heritage at every street corner.
 You can hear it in the music, see it in the colours and taste it in the food.
 No longer a prison island in crocodile-infested waters, it is a diverse vibrant community that is unique in Colombo.
 But it may not be there much longer.
 The whole quarter is being swallowed up by the skyscrapers rising around it.
 Buildings are demolished, rotting away or simply forgotten.
 One of these is the iconic Rio Cinema, the social hotspot of Colombo during the golden days of Sri Lanka cinema.
 For a place that had so much history written into its walls, the movie house is just barely alive.
 Today, after 54 years in existence, the cinema is a run-down ghost building with dark corridors showing seedy films.
 We go to meet owner Ratnaraja Navaratnam to talk about the history and the future of this iconic cinema and the neighbourhood where he grew up.